 Response Surface Methodology is a statistical test setup with more factors on different levels combined in one experiment.
-It is used rwhen analyzing complex problems with a multiple of influence factors in once including interactions.
+It is used when analyzing complex problems with a multiple of influence factors in once including interactions.
 This is done by using test arrays.
-These arrays are comparable with the arrays used by a DOE test setup but specially designed for conducting a RSM.
+A RSM is DOE with specially designed arrays for calculating interactions and quadratic responses.

 Select DOE in the statistical mode drop-down menu to start a Design of experiment.
 The data of the input table is sorted according the factorial table (see example).
 With this option it is possible to conduct a RSM with various arrays.

 For calculating the statistical properties of a data set the data must entered in the input table 1.
 The data will sorted according the Factorial table 9. and the result will be displayed in the result array 3. and Graph image 2.